Full-time: 2 years

 The course aims to enable you to become eligible to apply for professional registration as an art therapist or art psychotherapist with the Health and Care Professions Council (HCPC), as long as you meet the HCPC’s requirements.

-Develop your clinical skills
+Develop your clinical and research skills

 A fundamental part of the course is the Independent Scholarship, which will provide you with an opportunity to integrate your learning through conducting an arts based piece of research.
 This aims to assist you in developing your clinical reasoning and professional identity.